Dwarf Baby Tears Care Guide Planting, Growing, & Propagation

 The leaves of the plant are only about a millimeter and are oval-round shaped.
 They also feature long spindly roots that help propagate the carpeting foreground for tanks, as the roots stay anchored in the substrate, absorbing essential nutrients.

-But what’s truly magnificent about this plant is its unique feature of producing tiny bubbles of oxygen that resemble pearls that sit on top of the plant, giving the plant a very magical appearance.
+But what I love most about using this plant is its unique feature of producing tiny bubbles of oxygen that resemble pearls that sit on top of the plant.
+I think it’s magical

 The below care guidelines ensure that you select the suitable methods for looking after your plant, allowing it to blossom with health and longevity.